-eBay has released a number of changes recently.
+eBay has released many changes recently.
 However, finding information on all of the changes could be a bit of a hassle.
 So, we have broken down the changes for you and outlined what they could mean for your business.

-In order for your items to be found by someone searching for products, they need to be able to present that item in a way that displays well.
-Structured data enables eBay to administer a level of uniformity in the information presented to customers.
+For your items to be found by someone searching for products, they need to present that item in a way that displays well.
+Structured data enables eBay to administer a level of uniformity in the information submitted to customers.
 One of the most exciting things that these changes are bringing to the table is the ASIN (Amazon Standard Identification Numbers) and other unique identifiers other than universal products codes or international standard book numbers.
 These changes were introduced back in February and were undoubtedly a positive move for eBay.

 The death of active content:

 eBay users will have to bid farewell to Turbo Lister’s program (the second).
 Turbo Lister is an offline tool that enables sellers to create listings to upload once they have established an Internet connection.
 The opinion is divided when it comes to Turbo Lister.
 While many people reported issues with its general bugginess, it still helped sellers create countless listings over the years.